yovitsa/2420_assignment_1/README2.md

 #### When do we use SSH?
 - SSH is often used for controlling servers remotely, for managing infrastructure, and for transferring files.
 #
-### Step 1: Creating an (SSH) key pair
+### Step 1: Creating an SSH key pair
 #
 #### **Create an SSH key pair**

-1. Open the Terminal on your machine
+1. Open the Terminal on your machine.
-2. If you are using Windows as your OS you may need to create .ssh direcotory in your home directory first
+2. If you are using Windows as your OS you may need to create .ssh direcotory in your home directory first.
-3. (Tilda) ~ == home directory
+3. (Tilda)~ in on your terminal means that you are in your home directory.

 Create a SSH key pair on **Linux** or **MacOS** Type the following command: